-DIY and decorating ideas to add interest to a boring window-less hallway + thrifting project tutorials and free printables to pull it off inexpensively.
+6 hallway decor ideas you can do yourself to add interest to a boring window-less space + free art printables to pull it off inexpensively.

 Here’s the reality: When we first moved into this house and toured it during the home search process, our upstairs hallway wasn’t exactly on my list of priorities.